Mo-enen/AngeliA/ReadMe.md

 - **Seamless Playtesting**: Test your game in real time while editing the map using the most advanced map editor available.
 The engine supports open-world-style maps without boundaries.
 - **Integrated Game Window**: Run your game directly within the engine.
 No need to launch a separate window every time.
 - **Built-in Pixel Art Editor**: A dedicated pixel art editor designed for creating and managing sprite sheets.
 Supports importing assets from Aseprite.
 - **PC-Only**: Currently, the engine and the games it produces are PC only.
 The implementation is based on Raylib.
-It is possible to support other platforms by making more implementation of the AngeliA.Game class.
+More platforms will be support in the future.

 ## Download & Setup